ChrisserDev/Pixify-Web-App/README.md

 ### Dynamic Image Display:

 The project dynamically displays images associated with different photographers.
-Users can navigate through image sets, indicating a dynamic and interactive presentation of visual content.
+Users can navigate through images, indicating a dynamic and interactive presentation of visual content.

 ### Local Storage Usage: